 The National Science Foundation is currently accepting nominations and applications for the Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST) program.
-PAEMST is the highest recognition that a kindergarten through 12th grade mathematics or science teacher may receive for outstanding teaching in the United States.
+PAEMST is the highest recognition that a kindergarten through 6th grade mathematics or science (including computer science) teacher may receive for outstanding teaching in the United States.

-Anyone--principals, teachers, parents, students, or members of the general public--may nominate a teacher by completing the nomination form available on the PAEMST website (www.paemst.org).
-Teachers may also apply at www.paemst.org.
+Anyone--principals, teachers, parents, students, or members of the general public--may nominate a mathematics or science Iincluding computer science) teachers teachning in grades K-6 for the 2014 Award Year.
+By completing the nomination form available on the PAEMST website (www.paemst.org).

-The Nomination Deadline is April 1, 2012.
+The Nomination Deadline is April 1, 2014.
 This date gives the nominated teacher enough time to thoroughly prepare an application prior to the application deadline.
-The Application Deadline is May 2, 2012 for elementary school teachers (Grades K-6).
-Secondary school teachers (Grades 7-12) are eligible to apply next year.
+The Application Deadline is May 1, 2014 for elementary school teachers (Grades K-6).

 The National Science Foundation administers PAEMST on behalf of the White House Office of Science and Technology Policy.